 This is a pure predicate

-Other elementary relations can be defined analogously.
-However,
+relations between natural numbers can be defined analogously.

 different ways in which we could represent

 - First, this is not really the way we want to write